-As a participant in the Local 734 Welfare Fund, you are entitled to certain rights and protections under the Employer Retirement Income Security Act of 1974 (ERISA).
-ERISA provides that all Plan particpants shall be entitled to:
+As a participant in the Local 734 Welfare Fund, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
+ERISA provides that all Plan participants shall be entitled to:

 In addition to creating rights for Plan participants, ERISA imposes duties upon the people who are responsible for the operation of the employee benefit Plan.
 The people who operate your Plan, called “fiduciaries” of the Plan, have a duty to do so prudently and in the interest of you and other Plan participants and beneficiaries.
 No one, including your employer, your union, or any other person, may fire you or otherwise discriminate against you in any way to prevent you from obtaining a welfare benefit or exercising your rights under ERISA.

 You can read the material listed in the previous section by making an appointment at the Fund Office during normal business hours.
 This same information can be made available for your examination at certain locations other than the Fund Office.
-The Fund office will inform you of these locations and tell you how to make an appointment to examine this material at these locations.
-Also, copies of the material will be mailed to you if you send a written request to the Fund office.
+The Fund Office will inform you of these locations and tell you how to make an appointment to examine this material at these locations.
+Also, copies of the material will be mailed to you if you send a written request to the Fund Office.
 There may be a small charge for copying some of the material.
-Before requesting material, call the Fund office to find out the cost.
+Before requesting material, call the Fund Office to find out the cost.
 If a charge is made, your check must be attached to your written request for the material.
 The Fund Office address and phone number are shown on our Contact page.